aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/03-setup.md

 ### 1. Finish the Plugin contract's first build

 Before building the Plugin Setup contract, make sure you have the logic for your plugin implemented.
-In this case, we're building a simple storage pugin which stores a number.
+In this case, we're building a simple storage plugin which stores a number.

 ```solidity
 // SPDX-License-Identifier: AGPL-3.0-or-later